gamesbook/pyprototypr/docs/core_shapes.rst

       - *fill* color is `None` so no fill is used; this makes it completely transparent.
-      - *stroke* of 60 is the number of degrees, anti-clockwise direction, that it has been rotated
+      - *stroke* of 60 is the number of degrees, anti-clockwise, that it has been rotated

       Because the second shape is completely transparent, its possible to see